The launch of Thailand Earth Observation Satellite 2 (Theos-2) has been postponed due to a technical problem.

-The Geo-Informatics and Space Technology Development Agency (Gistda) announced yesterday the THEOS-2 liftoff had been scrubbed with only 14 seconds before launch.
+The Geo-Informatics and Space Technology Development Agency (Gistda) said on Saturday that the liftoff of Theos-2 had been scrubbed 14 seconds before launch.

-Besides THEOS-2, the launch of Taiwan's Triton (FORMOSAT-7R) weather satellite and the European Space Agency's 10 small satellites attached to the same liftoff at Europe's Spaceport in French Guiana, South America, were also delayed.
+Besides Theos-2, the launch of Taiwan’s Triton (Formosat-7R) weather satellite and 10 small satellites European Space Agency satellites attached to the same rocket at the Spaceport in the South American country of French Guiana, were also delayed.

-Minister of Higher Education, Science, Research and Innovation Supamas Isarabhakdi said the technical error was caused by electrical overloads which exceeded the threshold.
-The satellite's safety management unit had to discontinue the operation.
+Supamas Isarabhakdi, the minister of higher education, science research and innovation, said the technical error was caused by electrical overloads that exceeded the threshold.
+The satellite’s safety management unit had to discontinue the operation.

-She added that Arianespace would publish the satellite inspection report today, and Gistda reveal the next launching date as soon as possible.
+She added that Arianespace would publish the satellite inspection report on Sunday, and Gistda would reveal the next launch date as soon as possible.

-The Federal Aviation Administration, Gistda said on Facebook, had decreed that a launch must be delayed if weather impacts or technical errors could interfere with a smooth process.
-In the THOES-2 case, the technical error included launching equipment on ground or damaged satellite parts.
+The US Federal Aviation Administration, Gistda said on Facebook, had decreed that a launch must be delayed if weather impacts or technical errors could interfere with a smooth process.
+In the case of Theos-2, the technical error included launch equipment on the ground or damaged satellite parts.